 Don’t Let Your Cat Play by The Fire

-If you own a pair of cats, more than one species of animal, or just the one cat who likes to play with toys, make sure that your pets don’t play too close to the fireplace.
+If you have two cats, more than one species of animal, or just one cat that likes to play with toys, make sure that your pets don’t play too close to the fireplace.
 Animals lose control when they’re in the middle of play.

 There’s also an increased risk of toys being thrown too close to the fire.
-If they’re flammable, they could easily set on fire.
-They may also encourage your pet to risk going too close to the fire to retrieve it.
+If they’re flammable, they could set on fire.
+They may also encourage your cat to risk going too close to the fire to retrieve it.

-You can either use one to stop your cat entering the room completely, or find one that fits the boundaries of your fireplace.
-Some cats just won’t respond to ‘no’ – a pet gate could be a good alternative option if this sounds like your cat.
+If your cat won’t stay away from the fire or is too interested in the flames, a pet gate could help keep your cat away.
+You can either use one to stop your cat from entering the room completely or find one that fits the boundaries of your fireplace.
+Some cats won’t respond to no – a pet gate could be a good alternative option if this sounds like your cat.

 Keep the Hearth Uncluttered